Jordan Thompson (volleyball)

-Jordan Mackenzie Thompson (born May 5, 1997) is an American volleyball player for the United States women's national volleyball team and Italian Serie A1 team Vero Volley Milano.
-Thompson played collegiate volleyball with the University of Cincinnati Bearcats from 2015 to 2019.
-Thompson won gold with the national team at the 2020 Tokyo Summer Olympics.
+Jordan Mackenzie Thompson (born May 5, 1997) is an American volleyball player for the United States women's national volleyball team and LOVB Houston.

+Thompson played collegiate volleyball with the University of Cincinnati Bearcats from 2015 to 2019, becoming the team's all-time career kills leader as well as the seventh all-time NCAA leader in career kills.

+With Team USA, Thompson has placed first in several international competitions, including the program's first-ever gold medal at the 2020 Summer Olympics and a silver medal at the 2024 Summer Olympics.

-Personal life
+Early life

 Thompson was born in Edina, Minnesota, to parents Tyrone Doleman and Mary Thompson.
 Her father also had an athletic career, as he played basketball at the University of Pittsburgh at Johnstown, with the Harlem Globetrotters and eight years professionally overseas.
 Her uncle was Pro Football Hall of Famer Chris Doleman.

 Thompson initially played basketball in middle school, but became frustrated with it and decided to try volleyball.
 After just two years of club volleyball, she got her first NCAA Division I scholarship offer.

-She attended Edina High School where she was a four year letterwinner, won two conference championships (2011, 2012) and led the team in blocks and kills during her senior season.
+She attended Edina High School where she was a four-year letterwinner, won two conference championships (2011, 2012) and led the team in blocks and kills during her senior season.
 She first played club volleyball at Club 43, but then transferred to Northern Lights, leading them to an AAU 17 Open title.

-Thompson is a Christian.
-She was married to Blake Yager, and is now in a relationship with NFL player Stephen Weatherly.

 Career

 Cincinnati

-Thompson played college volleyball for Cincinnati, where she was the a three time unanimous American Athletic Conference player of the year and a two time AVCA All-American, garnering first-team honors as well as North Region Player of the Year in her redshirt senior season in 2019.
+Thompson played college volleyball for Cincinnati, where she was the a three time unanimous American Athletic Conference Player of the Year and a two-time AVCA All-American, garnering first-team honors as well as North Region Player of the Year in her redshirt senior season in 2019.
 In a win over Connecticut on Nov.
-3, 2019, she had 50 kills in the match which is the most kills ever in a NCAA Division I match since the rally-scoring era began.
+3, 2019, she had 50 kills in the match which is the most kills ever in an NCAA Division I match since the rally-scoring era began.

 Thompson's volleyball career almost ended before she could finish out her college career when she suffered a UCL injury in her elbow during practice.
 She successfully underwent Tommy John surgery and recovered from her injury, returning to play after taking a redshirt season in 2017.

 In her final season, she led Cincinnati to the 2019 NCAA Division I women's volleyball tournament Sweet Sixteen round, where they lost in a close five set match to Penn State.
 It was the first time any school from the American Athletic Conference made it into the Sweet Sixteen round of the NCAA tournament.
 She finished her collegiate career ranked seventh all-time in career kills in NCAA history and led the nation in kills, points, kills per set and points per set.
 She is the all-time leader in career kills at Cincinnati.